-The 1,200 square-foot Neil Britton Gallery opened in 2009 and is committed to engaging both the Hampton Roads and University communities in the visual arts.
+The 1,200 square-foot Neil Britton Gallery opened in 2009 and is committed to engaging both the Coastal Virginia and University communities in the visual arts.
 Changing exhibitions and programs include the work of both professional artists and students.

 Admission: Free and open to the public

 Sunday: 12:00-5:00 p.m.

 For more information, contact Curator of Art Exhibitions John Rudel at 757.455.3257.

 An exhibition of large-scale paintings and mixed media works by John Rudel spanning nearly 20 years.
 Employing expressive color, recognizable imagery, and abstract elements, aggregations as a nexus point to ponder the role of history, psychology, science, politics, spirituality, aesthetics and humanity as an exploration of our perceptions of and place in the world.

 Healing & Hope

 November 21-December 13

 Opening Awards Reception: Thursday, November 21, 6-8 p.m.